aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ## Setting device specific configuration parameters

 The `ansible-avd-examples/single-dc-l3ls/group_vars/DC1.yml` file defines settings that apply to all children of the `DC1` group as specified in the inventory described earlier.
 However, this time the settings defined are no longer fabric-wide but are limited to DC1.
-In this example, this is of limited benefit with only a single data center.
+This example is of limited benefit with only a single data center.
 Still, it allows us to scale the configuration to a scenario with multiple data centers in the future.

 ```yaml title="DC1.yml"
 ---